jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

 >_
 ```

-N ° 3 The following is to find the URL of some service provider of remote connection to the ethereum network.
+**N° 3** The following is to find the URL of some service provider of remote connection to the ethereum network.

 One way to do this is through the services of the [INFURA](https://infura.io/) company.